Essential points for kitty care

 If and when kitty uses an other than designated toilet area, the solution is simple.
 Place kitty toilet product into designated kitty-toilet.
 Kitty will discover toilet product in the correct location.
 Soon kitty will be happy to use it.
 In addition, kitty will learn about a very interesting material called ‘kitty-litter’.
 This material is intuitive and useful to kitty.

 The stochastic distribution of kitty-litter around kitty-toilet is a sign of courtesy.
 Kitty is trying to create a hygienic environment.
 Attend to kitty-toilet promptly.

-Kitty-claws are very sharp.
+Kitty has a pink nose and Japanese-sharp lethal weapons, called claws.
 If kitty scratches kitty-owner use a word like ‘gentle’ and caress kitty paw.

 The scratch-post is often a subject of contention between kitty and kitty-owner, especially when furniture is present.